rodralez/NaveGo/README.md

 * Processing of a loosely-coupled integrated navigation system (INS/GNSS).

+* Processing of a loosely-coupled integrated navigation system with magnetometers (INS/GNSS/MAG).

 * Simulation of inertial sensors and GNSS.

 * Zero Velocity Update (ZUPT) detection algorithm.